CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/Testing.TestingYourCM-WellApplication.md

 Latency | Run a client at your expected peak load, and verify that call latency (the time it takes to get a response) meets your operational needs. | PPE
 Long-term | Run your client for 3-7 days at operational load and make sure there is no degradation in CM-Well calls' success and latency, or increase in your application's CPU and memory usage. | PPE

->**Note:** Before beginning any kind of performance testing in a CM-Well environment, please notify the <a href="mailto:yaniv.yemini@thomsonreuters.com">TMS Deployment & Operations team</a>

-## Coordinating with the TMS Team ##

-Engaging with the TMS project, development and QA teams early and often will enable your project's successful and timely completion.
-See [TMS Engagement Milestones](ADDLINK) to learn more about the engagement milestones for a CM-Well project.

-Specifically, when you want to move to the PPE or Prod environments, this must be coordinated with the <a href="mailto:yaniv.yemini@thomsonreuters.com">TMS Deployment & Operations team</a>.
-It's also a good idea to discuss your testing plans with the TMS QA team, to ensure your success and avoid bad practices that may impact other CM-Well users.

 ## Tools for Long-Term Testing ##